Help us improve your experience.

 For more information about configuring SPRING, see Understanding Source Packet Routing in Networking (SPRING).

-To receive statistics, you enable statistical data for export on your Juniper device through the Junos OS.
+To receive statistics, enable statistical data for export on Juniper device through the Junos OS.
 To enable export, configure per-sid-ingress at the [edit protocols isis source-packet-routing] hierarchy level.
-For an example of how to configure this, see Enabling Collection of SPRING Statistics and Exporting Them.
+For example, see Enabling Collection of SPRING Statistics and Exporting Them.

-After you enable telemetry export for transit SPRING statistics, you can stream statistics to an outside collector using either remote procedure call (gRPC) services or a native sensor that exports statistics in UDP-format and requires a Junos OS configuration on the device.
+After you have enabled telemetry export for transit SPRING statistics, stream statistics to an outside collector using either remote procedure call (gRPC) services or a native sensor.
+Native sensors exports statistics in UDP-format and requires a Junos OS configuration on the device.

 To enable the export of transit SPRING statistics: